autonity/docs.autonity.org/node-operators/install-aut/index.md

 1. Pull the Autonity Go Client image from the Github Container Registry.

-   If you are deploying to the Bakerloo Testnet:

-    ```bash
-    docker pull ghcr.io/autonity/autonity-bakerloo:latest
-    ```

    If you are deploying to the Piccadilly Testnet:

     ```bash
-    docker pull ghcr.io/autonity/autonity:v0.14.1
+    docker pull ghcr.io/autonity/autonity:latest
     ```

-   (where `latest` can be replaced with another version)
+   (where `latest` can be replaced with a specific version, i.e. `v1.0.2-alpha`)

    ::: {.callout-note title="Note" collapse="false"}
    For more information on using and pulling Docker images from GHCR, see GitHub docs [Working with the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).